|Ease of Use:|

 Everything worked on the VTech VSP726 with our internal testing.
 Call scenarios and account registration passed all our tests.

-Each user has a set of credentials which you will need to configure each phone.
+Each user has a set of credentials that you will need to configure each phone.
 For each phone that you are configuring, obtain the following: